 - Let's work with the INTRODUCTION of a movie review.
 Many times, writers include a short opinion of the film in the introduction.
-Read the three introductions and copy the writer's opinions of the films from each one.
+Read the three introductions and copy the writer's opinions of the films.

 OUT OF THE BLACK